-You’ve likely heard of reports via the media of problems with missing investor money at an Auckland bullion dealing and trading company over the past week.
+You’ve likely heard of reports via the media of problems with missing investor money at an Auckland bullion dealing and trading company in the past.

 We’ve had the odd question from readers about the situation.

-We don’t know any more about it than anyone who has read the newspaper articles such as the two below, as we’ve had nothing to do with the company involved and so know nothing about them at all.
+We don’t know any more about it than anyone who has read the newspaper articles such as the articles below, as we’ve had nothing to do with the company involved and so know nothing about them at all.

 We did read the previous articles in September 2011 and thought the situation sounded a bit strange.
 And it seems that where there was smoke there may indeed be fire with the Serious Fraud Office eventually making inquires.

 As we don’t know the facts we can’t offer too much on the specifics of what happened.
 However it really drives home the importance of buying and taking delivery yourself of physical bullion, as opposed to paper gold and silver.